 Resume Help For C-Level: Key To Success

 Executive director role is a great responsibility.
-Whether you are planning to change company or are only looking to apply for a C-level role, your resume should reflect that you can handle this responsibility and will take the company to the new heights.
+Whether you are planning to change company or are only looking to apply for a C-level role, your resume and cover letter should reflect that you can handle this responsibility and will take the company to the new heights.
 The competition for the executive role is stronger than for inferior ones, and changing the job might take you up to a year in some cases.
 Under these circumstances, you cannot afford to make mistakes in your resume.